HofstraDSC/GardeningApplication/README.md

 - List of Commands -

-addplant - Add a plant to a specific location in your garden harvestplant - Remove a plant from a specific location in your garden getmygarden - Retreive your garden and all the plants placed in it registerme - Register your discord to our gardening services getAllPlants - Retrieves a list of all available plants to add to your gardens.
+addPlant - Add a plant to a specific location in your garden harvestPlant - Remove a plant from a specific location in your garden getMyGarden - Retreive your garden and all the plants placed in it registerMe - Register your discord to our gardening services getAllPlants - Retrieves a list of all available plants to add to your gardens.